Patient's Query

 Thank you doctor.

-I do not have any side curtains, and I only experienced flashes three times in total, but since today I feel like my vision is flickering.
-At first, I thought it was my light, but it was not.
-Like it suddenly gets dark and goes away very fast, this happens in both the eyes, but the flashing occurred in my left eye.
+I do not have any side curtains, and I have only experienced flashes three times in total, but since today I feel like my vision is flickering.
+At first, I thought it was the light, but it was not.
+It suddenly gets dark and goes away very fast; this happens in both eyes, but the flashing occurred in my left eye.

 Hello,

-It is unlikely that you would have these symptoms in both eyes if it is retina related.
-If you have any sweating or dizziness, that could indicate a syncope.
+It is unlikely that you would have these symptoms in both eyes if it were retina-related.
+If you have any sweating or dizziness, that could indicate syncope.
 Perhaps low blood pressure or hypoglycemia.
 You can get both checked when you visit the hospital.
 Sometimes these symptoms disappear overnight.

 Please do not worry.
 Sleep peacefully for at least eight hours.
 Nothing will happen.
 It will likely be gone tomorrow.